 Think about eating “nose to tail” when it comes to the Paleo diet.
 This is the way of our hunter-gatherer ancestors.
 Offal was a consistent part of the ancestral diet and should be today.

-Take 3 tabs per day of the Paleo Multi for health and disease prevention.
+Take 3 tabs per day of Kick Start My Heart for health and disease prevention.

 Check out our top five favorite organ meat recipes here.